SQL-GATE/sqlgate-docs/docs/0211-create-report.md

 4. On the ‘Export Script’ window, select a schema and an object.
 5. On View Script tab, click [Export Script].
-7. Choose a folder to export script to. (//select a destination folder)
+6. Choose a folder to export script to.

 ![Export Table Script](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/report/report-exportScript-exportFile.png)

-8. Click [Export to File].
+7. Click [Export to File].
-9. Check the result on Log window.
+8. Check the result on Log window.